yzw7489757/umd-package-loader/README.md

 }
 ```

-support requirejs，When the page has requirejs, it will be loaded in the way of define + require。if not, will use `document.createElement('script')` load script.
+support requirejs，When the page has requirejs, it will be loaded in the way of `require`.if not, will use `document.createElement('script')` load script.

-be careful, must follow `commonjs` or `amd` standard, forever, `umd` better. e.g. webpack
+be careful, must follow `commonjs` or `amd` standard, forever, `umd` better. e.g. webpack config

 ``` js
 module.exports = {